Diablo 2 Resurrected brings the Blizzard classic to consoles for the first time

 Diablo 2: Resurrected brings a remastered version of the classic Blizzard ARPG to consoles for the first time.
-The game will also be available on PC, and features a 4K upgrade, and the Lord of Destruction expansion, and will be released later this year.
+The Diablo 2 remaster will also be available on PC, and features a 4K upgrade, and the Lord of Destruction expansion, and will be released later this year.

-Diablo 2 first came out on PC in 2000, and twenty years later it will be on PS4, PS5, Xbox One, Xbox Series, and Nintendo Switch.
+Diablo 2 first came out on PC in 2000, and twenty years later the remaster will be on PS4, PS5, Xbox One, Xbox Series, and Nintendo Switch.
 There will be cross-progression support for the platforms that allow it, as well as two-player co-op and PvP dueling.

 Every inch of the game has been given some 2021 polish, with new 3D models, remade cinematics, and upgraded audio.
 But if you're in a nostalgic mood (*raises hand), you can always toggle back to the original 2D look of the game.